port-labs/port-agent/README.md

     "userInputs": {
       "properties": {
         "message": {
-          "title": "message",
+          "title": "Message",
           "description": "Message of the incident",
           "icon": "OpsGenie",
           "type": "string",
           "maxLength": 130
         },
         "description": {
-          "icon": "OpsGenie",
-          "title": "description",
+          "title": "Description",
+          "description": "Description field of the incident that is generally used to provide a detailed information about the incident", "icon": "OpsGenie",
           "type": "string",
           "maxLength": 15000,
-          "description": "Description field of the incident that is generally used to provide a detailed information about the incident"
         },
         "details": {
-          "title": "details",
+          "title": "Details",
           "description": "Map of key-value pairs to use as custom properties of the incident", "icon": "OpsGenie",
           "type": "object"
         },
         "priority": {
-          "title": "priority",
+          "title": "Priority",
           "description": "Priority level of the incident.
 Possible values are P1, P2, P3, P4 and P5.
 Default value is P3.",
           "icon": "OpsGenie",
           "type": "string"